Skip to content

 R140Tasting

-Vergelegen has the highest Google rating of any estate on this list (4.7 stars across 1,861 reviews) – and it earns it.
-The five Camphor trees Willem Adriaan planted in 1700 are still alive on the property, declared National Monuments in 1942, and are believed to be among the oldest documented exotic trees in South Africa.
-The walled garden was originally built high enough to keep lions out (a real concern in the 1700s).
-The estate has been owned since 1987 by Anglo American – the multinational mining group – and the resulting investment in the gardens, restaurants, and cellars has been substantial.
+Vergelegen has the highest Google rating of any farm here (4.7 stars from 1,861 reviews), and it deserves it.
+The five camphor trees Willem Adriaan planted in 1700 are still standing, protected as national monuments since 1942, and are thought to be among the oldest planted foreign trees in South Africa.
+The walled garden was built tall on purpose, to keep lions out, which was a genuine worry in the 1700s.
+Since 1987 the farm has belonged to the big mining company Anglo American, which has poured a lot of money into the gardens, restaurants and cellars.

-Factoid Lady Florence Phillips, who owned Vergelegen from 1917 with her mining-magnate husband Sir Lionel Phillips, was the founder of the Johannesburg Art Gallery and one of the most important early-twentieth-century arts patrons in South Africa.
-Irma Stern and Francis Brett-Young were both house guests at Vergelegen during her tenure.
-The library still holds books from her collection.
+Factoid Lady Florence Phillips, who owned Vergelegen from 1917 with her mining-magnate husband Sir Lionel, founded the Johannesburg Art Gallery and was one of South Africa's most important art patrons in the early 1900s.
+The painter Irma Stern and the writer Francis Brett-Young both stayed here as her guests, and the library still holds books from her collection.

-Today Vergelegen offers four restaurants on the property – from the casual Stables Bistro to the destination Camphors at Vergelegen – plus a famously elegant picnic basket experience served at long communal tables on the lawn between the camphors.
-The cellar produces consistently award-winning Bordeaux-style reds (the Vergelegen V flagship and the GVB White are the wines to ask for) and the gardens, with their octagonal walls, sundial, and historic specimen trees, are among the most visited in the Cape.
+Today there are four places to eat, from the casual Stables Bistro to the smart Camphors restaurant, plus a lovely picnic basket served at long shared tables on the lawn under the camphor trees.
+The cellar turns out award-winning reds year after year (ask for the flagship Vergelegen V or the GVB White), and the gardens, with their eight-sided walls, sundial and old specimen trees, are some of the most visited in the Cape.

 AddressLourensford Road, Somerset West 7130